QuantEcon/lecture-python-intro/lectures/french_rev.md

 #plt.savefig('frfinfig3.jpg', dpi=600)
 ```

-Figure {numref}`fr_fig3` shows that in 1788  on the eve of the French Revolution government expenditures exceeded   tax revenues.
+Figure {numref}`fr_fig3` shows that   on the eve of the French Revolution in 1788, government expenditures exceeded   tax revenues.

 Especially during and after France's expenditures to help the Americans in their War of Independence from Great Britain,   growing government debt service (i.e., interest payments)
 contributed to this situation.